Residential Treatment of Anxiety Disorders

 Because every person is different, some domains will receive more emphasis than others during treatment, but all are attended to.
-An exciting addition to CooperRiis is our new Spiritual Director.
-This new staff member provides more opportunities for residents to go to church, celebrate holidays, participate in mindfulness exercises, yoga, and other spiritual pursuits.
+An exciting addition to CooperRiis is our Spiritual Director.
+This staff member provides more opportunities for residents to go to their chosen house of worship, celebrate holidays, participate in mindfulness exercises, yoga, and other spiritual pursuits.
 For people dealing with anxiety symptoms, relaxation and mindfulness, as well as yoga, can be helpful.

 After the hectic pace of modern life, our property is a great break for the nervous system.
 There are opportunities for quiet and contemplative space, as well as communal spaces to interact with others.
 We have meandering trails, a lake, trees, and opportunities to work on the land.
 In fact, within weeks of joining us as CooperRiis, residents often express to us that they feel like they can breathe a little easier because our community is so supportive, and the property is so relaxing.